Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: The Idea in a Nutshell

 This will, in turn, imply that the lefthand side of Eq. (\ref{central1}) scales as $\mathcal{O}\left(\frac{k_{B} T}{\hbar}\right)$.
-In other words, given an equilibrated system at a given temperature $T$, it is not be possible for any local quantity to exhibit appreciable dynamics at times shorter than the ``Planckian time scale'' $ \tau_{Planck} = \hbar/(k_{B} T)$ noted in the Introduction.
+In other words, given an equilibrated system at a given temperature $T$, it is not possible for any local quantity to exhibit appreciable dynamics at times whose scale is shorter than the ``Planckian time scale'' $ \tau_{Planck} = \hbar/(k_{B} T)$ noted in the Introduction.
+To be complete, however, we must note that although Eq. (\ref{typical11}) typically holds, in general, the effective local heat capacity $C_{v,i}$ may differ from $k_{B}$ by dimensionless prefactors that will make our bounds not precisely equal to the Planckian time $\tau_{Planck}$.
+In particular, due to quantum suppression, at low temperatures, the effective heat capacity $C_{v,i}$ may drop precipitously as $T \to 0$ leading to bounds on the dynamics that are substantially tighter than those suggested by $\tau_{Planck}$.
+(An exactly solvable example in which such a suppression comes, analytically, to life is afforded by the harmonic solid (Appendix \ref{sec:harmonic}, see Eq. (\ref{harmonic-final}) therein in particular)).
 At room temperature, $\tau_{Planck} = 2.5 \times 10^{-14}$ seconds.
 We will illustrate how Eq. (\ref{central1}) and its extensions mandate many of the bounds listed in the Introduction and briefly discuss measurements and equilibration times.
 As we will illustrate in Section \ref{quantum-thermalization}, averages performed over a time window of width $\tau_{Planck}$ may (in systems that saturate this lower time scale bound) tend to their thermal equilibrium averages.
 Equilibrium averages correspond, for observables that are smooth functions of the energy, to eigenstate averages \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,srednicki-95,bound,glass}.
 Thus, in this sense, various observables cannot ``{\it instantaneously collapse}'' to their equilibrium (or, equivalently Hamiltonian eigenstate) expectation values on time scales shorter than $\tau_{Planck}$.
 The time scale bounds that we derive have universal high and low temperature limits that are satisfied by various systems (e.g., Fermi liquids and ``bad metal'' systems).

-In theories with local interactions, we will find that Eq. (\ref{central1}) implies a bound on the viscosity,
+In theories with local interactions, we will find that Eq. (\ref{central1}) and related inequalities imply a bound on the viscosity,